esl/observability/db_ets/README.md

  - using telemetry_poller to periodically fetch metrics
  - using TelemetryMetricsPrometheus library to report metrics to the Prometheus instance

-For convinience there is alos docker-compose file together with configuration to set up Grafana with Prometheus datasource.
+For convinience there is also docker-compose file together with configuration to set up Grafana with Prometheus datasource.

 To start detached containers: